Mold Remediation & Treatment

 Mold Remediation & Treatment 3

 Once mold has entered the body, whether through inhalation or ingestion, it tends to colonize via a series of hyphal structures.
-There are technical terms for these processes, but mold is a living entity with a propensity to grow and colonize.
-Inside the body, the hyphae constitute part of the feeding system and these can basically draw their nutrition from anywhere in the body: the blood, lungs, brain, reproductive system. . . anywhere!
+There are technical terms for these processes, but mold is a vegetative and colonizing member of the kingdom of fungi and as a propensity to spread.
+Inside the body, the hyphae constitute part of the feeding system of the mold . . . which can inhabit virtually any part of the body: the blood, lungs, brain, reproductive system. . . anywhere!

 Through microscopic analysis, the mechanisms for disrupting the feeding system and curtailing the invasion have been developed.
 If an individual has been exposed to mold, remediating or moving will not solve the problem because the mold is already inside the body.
 The mold colonies have to be disabled by disrupting the feeding system that sustains mold growth.
 In contrast to property, the moisture in the body cannot be eliminated so the approach has to rely on chemicals found in Nature that inhibit mold growth.

 Live Webinar Date: 26 September 2020, 10:30 am PDT